Build a Custom Voice AI for Tenant Complaint Triage

 You cannot solve this with a no-code tool.
 A Zapier workflow connecting a transcription service to your PMS gets expensive.
 A single voicemail burns 4-5 tasks: transcribe, summarize with an LLM, categorize, and create a ticket.
 At 60 voicemails per day, that's over 8,000 tasks and a bill exceeding $300 a month for one fragile workflow with no sophisticated error handling.

-First, we ingest voicemails directly from your phone system's API, such as Twilio.
-New audio files are saved to an AWS S3 bucket.
-An AWS Lambda function triggers on each new file and sends it to a speech-to-text service for transcription.
-A typical 60-second voicemail is transcribed with word-level timestamps in under 15 seconds.
+The technical architecture would involve ingesting voicemails directly from your phone system's API, such as Twilio.
+New audio files would be saved to an AWS S3 bucket.
+An AWS Lambda function would trigger on each new file, sending it to a speech-to-text service for transcription.
+The resulting text would then be passed to the Claude 3 Sonnet API.

 Go from Voicemail to Ticket in 30 Seconds